 US Bureau of Labor and Statistics website, specifically consider areas such as:

-B:CIVIC - is the only organization in Colorado focused for professionals and business leaders in for-profit companies who are as passionate about giving back as they are about growing successful companies.
+B:CIVIC - is the only organization in Colorado focused on professionals and business leaders in for-profit companies who are as passionate about giving back as they are about growing successful companies.
 Check out the "CIVIC 50" in Colorado.

-The Lion Project - Connects 3 pillars of society: business community, the nonprofit sector, and creatives.
+The Lion Project - Connects 3 pillars of society: the business community, the nonprofit sector, and creatives.
 They leverage the expertise and capital of businesses to create a powerful voice for the silent heroes of the nonprofit world.